Heritage Properties

 Additions to the Heritage Register

-The following map contains information about properties added to the Heritage Register since 2016:
+The following map contains information about non-designated properties listed on the Heritage Register: